-Colorado State University is one of the Centennial State’s flagship universities.
-However, students need never visit Fort Collins to enroll in one of CSU—Global Campus’s online programs, all of which have no in-person requirements.
-One such program is the school’s online master’s degree in criminal justice and law enforcement.
-Requiring a total of 36 credits, the program allows students to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
+Colorado State University–Global Campus is one of the Centennial State’s flagship universities.
+The Master's in Law Enforcement requires a total of 36 credits and allows the student to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.